bagggary/kanban-task-management-web-app/README.md

 - Mark subtasks as complete and move tasks between columns
 - Hide/show the board sidebar
 - Toggle the theme between light/dark modes
-- **Bonus**: Allow users to drag and drop tasks to change their status and re-order them in a column
+- Allow users to drag and drop tasks to change their status and re-order them in a column
-- **note** : Unable to implement drag and drop id missing from JSON file , need to update data to be able to implement this feature -- _future Development_

 ### Screenshot